LiaoLabATDartmouth/liaolabatdartmouth.github.io/_pages/research.md

 ---

 ## Overview:
 The gut microbiota produces a diverse array of metabolites that contribute to various physiological processes and modulate the growth, differentiation, and function of host cells and other microbes. **The primary goal of my lab is to decipher the complex microbe-metabolite interactions within the human gut microbiome**.
-A mechanistic understanding of these interactions will aid in identifying potential therapeutic targets to promote gut health and prevent disease.
-To achieve this goal, my lab will employ a combination of computational modeling, microbiology experiments, and clinical data analysis to drive innovation and advance knowledge in metabolite-mediated microbe-microbe and host-microbe interactions.
+My lab will employ a combination of computational modeling, microbiology experiments, and clinical data analysis to drive innovation and advance knowledge in metabolite-mediated microbe-microbe and host-microbe interactions.

 ![](lab_directions.png)